 facebook-pixel

-President Russell M. Nelson, the 100-year-old leader of The Church of Jesus Christ of Latter-day Saints, has yet to address this weekend’s General Conference.
+President Russell M. Nelson, the 100-year-old leader of The Church of Jesus Christ of Latter-day Saints, gave his only sermon at the conclusion of this weekend’s General Conference and announced 17 new temples.

-If tradition holds, Nelson, who attended one of three sessions Saturday at the Conference Center in downtown Salt Lake City, will deliver at least one sermon as the concluding speaker at the final meeting Sunday afternoon.
+Nelson, who attended one of three sessions Saturday at the Conference Center in downtown Salt Lake City, was on hand Sunday for the final meeting, with apostle D. Todd Christofferson conducting.

 He viewed Sunday’s morning session from his home, while 92-year-old Dallin H. Oaks, his first counselor in the governing First Presidency and next in line to lead the global faith of 17.2 million members, conducted.